SharpKoi/basic-golang-backend/README.md

   - Used [pgx](https://github.com/jackc/pgx) as PostgreSQL Driver
   - Used [database/sql](https://pkg.go.dev/database/sql) to implement SQL operations
   - Alternatively there are more powerful tools like [migrate](https://github.com/golang-migrate/migrate), [gorm](https://github.com/go-gorm/gorm) to implement SQL database layer.

-- [ ] Add proper authentication to each request, may use the [password validator](https://github.com/wagslane/go-password-validator) designed by Lane
+- [x] Add proper authentication to each request, may use the [password validator](https://github.com/wagslane/go-password-validator) designed by Lane
+  - Used [jwt-go](https://github.com/dgrijalva/jwt-go) to implement JWT authorization layer
+  - TODO: use [password validator](https://github.com/wagslane/go-password-validator) to validate password strength
 - [ ] Allow users to save other data with their posts
 - [ ] Add more unit tests
 - [ ] Deploy the API on AWS, GCP, or Digital Ocean